bbauska/CSS-Notes4Pros/README.md

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h3 id="ch12-1">Section 12.1: overflow-wrap</h3>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->

-overflow-wrap tells a browser that it can break a line of text inside a targeted element onto multiple lines in an otherwise unbreakable place.
-Helpful in preventing an long string of text causing layout problems due to overflowing it&apos;s container.
+<p>overflow-wrap tells a browser that it can break a line of text inside
+a targeted element onto multiple lines in an otherwise unbreakable place.
+Helpful in preventing an long string of text causing layout problems due to overflowing it&apos;s container.</p>

 <h4>CSS:</h4>